mkmor/CSRF-optimal-eDNA/README.md

 ## Stack metabarcoding data and find species info
 This script (1) transforms raw metabarcoding .csv files so data can be inputted to the database, and (2) obtains taxonomic information for species from the WoRMS database.

-## Consolidate qPCR metadata and samples
+## qPCR Figures
 This script pulls completed .xlsx files in the same directory and cleans metadata so multiple projects can be analysed.
+After data have been compiled into lists, figures presenting optimal detection periods for species are created (e.g., heatmap of relative success per month and ecoregion).